 It goes with every kid I suppose.
 Most frequent question my kid is asking “When I can watch a cartoon on TV mom?”

 Quite strange.
 I never watch TV in front of him.
 My husband watches only news and he is having very controlled viewing time for cartoons but the most fascinated time of whole day routine is cartoon time.
 I am worried about his stressed eyes, waste of time, no movements, no eyeball movement (as all these reasons are given by doctors against TV).

-Then I have a look at my kid’s happy face, the bliss he is into when he is watching cartoon, some general awareness which he gets while watching educational cartoon like ones on Disney clubhouse, his various new expressive ways of speaking.
+Then I have a look at my kid’s happy face, the bliss he is into when he is watching the cartoon, some general awareness which he gets while watching an educational cartoon-like one on Disney clubhouse, his various new expressive ways of speaking.
 I am confused which school of thought to follow.
 I always was in favour of controlled cartoon viewing for kids.
 As there are many things which we as a parent are not able to teach our kids.
 Kids come to know about those things through cartoon only.

-I just surfed the internet to get some information what the researches are saying.
-Researches show that the first 2 years of life are considered a critical time for brain development.
-Kids should not exposed to TV and other electronic media which can get in the way of exploring, playing, and interacting with parents and others, which encourages learning and healthy physical and social development.
+I just surfed the internet to get some information what the researchers are saying.
+Researchers show that the first 2 years of life are considered a critical time for brain development.
+Kids should not be exposed to TV and other electronic media which can get in the way of exploring, playing, and interact with parents and others, which encourages learning and healthy physical and social development.